ICSE19-FAST-R/FAST-R/README.md

 The results of our experiments as well as the data we used for our statistical analysis are available [here](results/README.md).

-Pseudocode
+Pseudocodes
 ---------------
-The pseudocode of all algorithms is available [here](pseudocode/README.md).
+The pseudocodes of all algorithms are available [here](pseudocode/README.md) (some of them were not reported in the paper for lack of space).